 Battery Life

-As long as the battery lasted a full round, that’s the main thing that matters.
+As long as the battery lasts a full round, that’s the main thing that matters.
 Most people don’t play two rounds back to back and will be able to charge it back up.

 The good news is that they all last somewhere between 2-3 rounds.
-I normally charge things up between rounds, but the longer it’ll last the better.
+I normally charge things up between rounds, but the longer it lasts the better.

 Features